mikey-t/swig/docs/SwigDevNotes.md

 To test a subset of the example projects, update Swig.test.ts variable `projectsToTestOverride` with the specific projects to test.
 Be sure to put this back before committing.

+## Testing Packed Version

+Keep in mind that pnpm will not pull in an updated version without the `--force` flag, which I'm using in the swigfile tasks that remove and re-add the swig-cli dependency in example/test projects.
+I could alternatively use a strategy where after a change I bump a package.json suffix like `-alpha<number>` and re-test.
+However, the pnpm `--force` options seems to be good enough for my use case.

+## Errors Deleting node_modules

+I started getting intermittent errors when running any swig task that needs to delete a node_modules directory.
+It's complaining about a file handle on `esbuild.exe`.
+It's unclear why this so frequently has a lingering handle that prevents deletion.
+I tried adding a couple sleeps around node_modules deletion in addition to setting the `maxRetries` to 5, but it still happens.

+The workaround for now is to just re-run whatever the task was.
+If it persists, I've found that the most likely culprit is vscode, so closing that seems to free up whatever the handle is.
+There's a TODO item below to investigate this.

 ## TODO

 - Determine if there's a better alternative to accessing node_modules directly (see section below)